danipenaperez/spring-boot-flowed-routing/README.md

 If you are using modular application builder, such as maven or gradle it is a good idea to create new Feature implementations in different jars and use maven Profiles to build the final artefact easily.

-If the product Owner wants to delete or add features simply use maven profile to include the jar that contains the feature implementation.
+If the product Owner wants to delete or add features simply use maven profile to include/exclude the jar that contains the feature implementation and all third-party dependencies.

 ## Emailware